 A bonus tip: During summer months Chateau Buskett is hosting great events and one of my favourite ones must be Open Cinema Night.
 Enjoy the best movies under then stars whilst sipping on a glass of wine in wonderful surroundings.
 The price of the ticket is €20 and includes popcorn on arrival, a bottle of wine per pair and a platter of mezes.
 You can also order a meal from the Chateau Restaurant A’La Cart menu.
 Can’t be missed!

 Believe it or not, there is a lot of hiking and walking tracks scattered around Malta.
 Dingli, a beautiful coastal walk, is one of the most spectacular.
 It is not exactly a hidden spot, yet I could not miss it out as it’s one of my favourites.
 Located on the west coast of Malta and at the highest point on the island, Dingli offers striking panoramic views and is definitely one of Malta’s most spectacular spots.

 Stop at St. Mary Magdalene Chapel, which is located right on the edge of the cliff.
 Here, you can take a sit and take in the views while admiring one of the famous Maltese sunsets.

 You can get there by bus or car.
-I walked from Buskett Woodlands which was around half an hour trek.
-Very picturesque also offering great views of the Maltese countryside.
+I walked from Buskett Woodlands, which was around half an hour’s trek.
+Very picturesque, also offering superb views of the Maltese countryside.

 There is a car park located just at the font of the viewpoint, so getting there is not a problem.